Télécharger le dossier artiste / Download artist bio

 2016

-Sianoja International Art Symposium, Noja (Spain)
+Sianoja International Art Symposium, Noja (Espagne)

 ‘Paperworks’, Upstream Gallery, New York